SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     }

-The body of a protocol contains zero or more *protocol member declarations*, which describe the conformance requirements that any type adopting the protocol must fullfil.
+The body of a protocol contains zero or more *protocol member declarations*, which describe the conformance requirements that any type adopting the protocol must fulfill.
 In particular, a protocol can declare that conforming types must implement certain properties, methods, initializers, and subscripts.
-Protocols can also declare special kinds of type aliases, called :newTerm:`associated types`, that can be used to clarify the relationship between the various declarations of the protocol.
+Protocols can also declare special kinds of type aliases, called :newTerm:`associated types`, that can clarify the relationship between the various declarations of the protocol.
 The *protocol member declarations* are discussed in detail below.